dbarzin/deming/README.md

 - Identify who is responsible for each task.
 - Analyze and evaluate results.

-## :mag: Key definitions

-- **Security measures** (Control): All the measures implemented to guarantee security in accordance with the defined policy.
-- **Control** (Measurement): The process of evaluating the effectiveness of an ISMS using specific methods and criteria.
-- **Indicator**: Result of an analysis applied to security measures.
-- **Attribute**: Property of an object that can be measured quantitatively or qualitatively.

 ## :computer: Screen overview

 ### :star: Main screen